-Jamie Hawkins, a former NOAA executive and current Lockheed Martin business development director, spoke with Laura Fooks, a Lockheed Martin communications employee, about what it’s like to study weather in space and what he’s excited about at AMS 2020.
+Jamie Hawkins, a former NOAA executive and now-retired Lockheed Martin business development director, spoke with Laura Fooks, a Lockheed Martin communications employee, about what it’s like to study weather in space and what he’s excited about for AMS 2020.

 To start off with, I heard you studied meteorology in college.
 What was that like?